praveenVnktsh/WarpSight-Adaptive-Methods-for-Fast-SLAM-on-GoPro/README.md

+For an elaborate description of this work, kindly view the PDF uploaded to the root directory of this repository.

 ## Overall Procedure

 This procedure outlines the steps to process recorded MP4s, obtain IMU intrinsics, calibrate the system, and run ORB-SLAM3.